rikedyp/LearnAPL/APL Short Course.md

 TODO: There may be a clear break where being in the interpreter is easier / more useful / necessary.
       Find the break point.

+TODO: Have others attempt to solve problem sets, see what alternative solutions reveal

 ## 1. Basics / mathematics
 Arithmetic|Arrays|Scalar extension|Emptiness|Index generator|⎕A